-Our Kyoto Card Cases are perfect for carrying small items like cards, coins or keys!
+Our Kyoto Card Cases showcase beautiful kimono fabric in a perfectly practical way!
+Carry your small items in them: pass cards, coins or keys!

 They are made from beautiful Nishijin-ori (西陣織, Nishijin fabric).
 It is a traditional textile produced in the Nishijin district of Kyoto in Japan.
 Nishijin weaving originated in the Heian era of Kyoto, around the year 794, when the city became the new capital city, and weaving was developed for the Emperor's court.
 These exquisite techniques and traditions have been passed down through generations of artisans to the modern day.